fabrice-ducos/tclbuild/README.md

-# tclbuild 0.1.13
+# tclbuild 0.1.14

-A build project for building Tcl/Tk and many popular Tcl/Tk packages from sources
+A small, free Tcl/Tk distribution with some popular Tcl/Tk packages built from sources (it can be increased later on demand).

 IT IS NOT A REPLACEMENT FOR ActiveState Tcl.
 If you need a production-ready, stable version of Tcl, it's probably better to rely on commercially supported packages such as ActiveState's.